laravel/docs/broadcasting.md

 <a name="broadcasting-events"></a>
 ## Broadcasting Events

-Once you have defined an event and marked it with the `ShouldBroadcast` interface, you only need to fire the event using the `event` function.
+Once you have defined an event and marked it with the `ShouldBroadcast` interface, you only need to fire the event using the event's dispatch method.
 The event dispatcher will notice that the event is marked with the `ShouldBroadcast` interface and will queue the event for broadcasting:

-    event(new ShippingStatusUpdated($update));
+    use App\Events\OrderShipmentStatusUpdated;

+    OrderShipmentStatusUpdated::dispatch($order));

 <a name="only-to-others"></a>
 ### Only To Others

-When building an application that utilizes event broadcasting, you may substitute the `event` function with the `broadcast` function.
-Like the `event` function, the `broadcast` function dispatches the event to your server-side listeners:
+When building an application that utilizes event broadcasting, you may occasionally need to broadcast an event to all subscribers to a given channel except for the current user.
+You may accomplish this using the `broadcast` helper and the `toOthers` method:

-    broadcast(new ShippingStatusUpdated($update));

-However, the `broadcast` function also exposes the `toOthers` method which allows you to exclude the current user from the broadcast's recipients:
+    use App\Events\OrderShipmentStatusUpdated;

-    broadcast(new ShippingStatusUpdated($update))->toOthers();
+    broadcast(new OrderShipmentStatusUpdated($update))->toOthers();

 To better understand when you may want to use the `toOthers` method, let's imagine a task list application where a user may create a new task by entering a task name.
-To create a task, your application might make a request to a `/task` end-point which broadcasts the task's creation and returns a JSON representation of the new task.
+To create a task, your application might make a request to a `/task` URL which broadcasts the task's creation and returns a JSON representation of the new task.
 When your JavaScript application receives the response from the end-point, it might directly insert the new task into its task list like so:

     axios.post('/task', task)
         .then((response) => {
             this.tasks.push(response.data);
         });

 However, remember that we also broadcast the task's creation.
-If your JavaScript application is listening for this event in order to add tasks to the task list, you will have duplicate tasks in your list: one from the end-point and one from the broadcast.
+If your JavaScript application is also listening for this event in order to add tasks to the task list, you will have duplicate tasks in your list: one from the end-point and one from the broadcast.
 You may solve this by using the `toOthers` method to instruct the broadcaster to not broadcast the event to the current user.

 > {note} Your event must use the `Illuminate\Broadcasting\InteractsWithSockets` trait in order to call the `toOthers` method.

 <a name="only-to-others-configuration"></a>
 #### Configuration

 When you initialize a Laravel Echo instance, a socket ID is assigned to the connection.
-If you are using [Vue](https://vuejs.org) and [Axios](https://github.com/mzabriskie/axios), the socket ID will automatically be attached to every outgoing request as a `X-Socket-ID` header.
+If you are using a global [Axios](https://github.com/mzabriskie/axios) instance to make HTTP requests from your JavaScript application, the socket ID will automatically be attached to every outgoing request as a `X-Socket-ID` header.
 Then, when you call the `toOthers` method, Laravel will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.

-If you are not using Vue and Axios, you will need to manually configure your JavaScript application to send the `X-Socket-ID` header.
+If you are not using a global Axios instance, you will need to manually configure your JavaScript application to send the `X-Socket-ID` header with all outgoing requests.
 You may retrieve the socket ID using the `Echo.socketId` method:

     var socketId = Echo.socketId();